chiomauche/Belly-Button-Biodiversity-Analysis/README.md

 # For the analysis:
 * I used JavaScript to display data on an interactive dashboard.
 The JSON data was read from an external site using D3 and drop down was  populated.
-* Bar chart, bubble chart, and gauge chart were created with Plotly.
+* I created bar chart, bubble chart, and gauge chart with Plotly.

 * I completed the task by taking the following steps:
 * I used the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.